timhitchins/nca-app/README.md

-# Neighbors for Clean Air Campaign Tooolkit
+# Neighbors for Clean Air Campaign Toolkit

 (This application is in development)